sourcegraph/handbook/content/product/design/index.md

 - #design channel or @design-team on Slack

+## Working with design / requesting design work

+Working with design should feel fluid, you should be able to open an issue or bring up a concern in slack, and receive actionable feedback: either implementable, or a call to explore further.

+You should also not feel limited to words, images (sketches, or references made by editing the broswer DOM) are also encouraged.

+### Tracking design priorities

+The Design Team uses a [GitHub project board](https://github.com/orgs/sourcegraph/projects/66) for managing current and future work, design debt, and work requests.

+Columns:

+- Design debt - issues connected to design debt that haven't been scheduled yet
+- **Backlog** - issues that need design work but don't have any development resources allocated and haven't been scheduled yet
+- **Coming soon** - no designer assigned yet, development resources have been allocated.
+Add **design deadline** to the issue, if possible
+- **Up next** - designer assigned, design work scheduled
+- In progress - design work actively being worked on
+- QA - design work done, designer is assisting the implementation
+- Measure success - design shipped, designer is working with the BizOps team to analyze the impact
+- Done - success measured, all work completed to scope

+### GitHub design labels

+- **`needs-design`**: design work requests.
+Add to [Design priorities project](https://github.com/orgs/sourcegraph/projects/66) and if possible add a deadline.
+- **`design`**: design-oriented issues.
+This label should be mostly used by designers
+- **`design-debt`**: issues connected to design debt.

+### Requesting design work

+If you need some design help:

+- Add the **`needs-design`** tag to your GitHub issue
+- Assign one of the designers if you know who will take care of the issue
+- Add your issue to the [design priorities project](https://github.com/orgs/sourcegraph/projects/66)

+Please clarify the urgency of the issue (adding a known deadline is encouraged) and if development resources have been allocated.
+It is important to focus the design team's attention on the work that can be implemented soon.

+Use the #design Slack channel for any urgent matters or questions.

 ## Lean UX design and velocity

 Sourcegraph ships.
 It has achieved product-market fit by hiring customer-focused employees, being truly agile in how it designs and develops features and by putting product in user’s hands and collecting feedback and usage metrics.